Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 Dolores Mitch was born January 9, 1937 in Missoula, Montana to Anna (Kering) Mitch and Ernest Mitch.
 She had 1 sister: Anna and 3 brothers: Arnold F. Earnest A. and Joseph E. She was graduated from Sacred Heart Academy, Missoula in 1955.

-Sister Dolores was born on January 9, 1937 in Missoula, Montana.
-After attending Gonzaga University in Spokane, Washington, she joined the Maryknoll Sisters on December 30, 1958 in their Novitiate in Valley Park, MO.
-She pronounced her First Vows on August 22, 1961 in Valley Park and her Final Vows on August 22, 1967 in the Philippines.
+After attending Gonzaga University in Spokane, Washington, Dolores joined the Maryknoll Sisters December 30, 1958 in their novitiate in Valley Park, MO.
+She pronounced First Vows August 22, 1961 in Valley Park and Final Vows August 22, 1967 in the Philippines.

 Assigned to the Philippines in 1963, Sister Dolores served in two Maryknoll Sisters’ high schools in Lipa City Batangas and Santo Tomas, Davao del Norte.
 Sister Dolores also served in two Muslim communities in Mindanao, first at the University of Notre Dame in Cotabato City among Muslim and Christian students and then as Chairperson of Education in Notre Dame of Jolo College, Jolo, Sulu, a predominantly Muslim area.
 In both schools she supervised the students in their practice teaching as well as teaching professional subjects and English.

 In 1974 she earned a Master of Arts-Education from the Ateneo DeManila, Manila, Republic of the Philippines.
 In 1975 she returned to the USA to give Congregational Services in Chicago, IL where she gave talks in schools and churches until 1976.